mniederschmidt/budget-tracker/README.md

-# Capstone Project Plan
+# Budget Tracker

 ## Overview

-I would like to create a Budget Tracker application, which would allow the user to set budget categories and amounts, and then track monthly spending against this goal.
-There would be a mobile screen which would allow the user to enter purchases at stores as they are made.
-Users could mark items for follow up and/or as tax-related/deductible.
-Reports would show spending against goals (perhaps in a bar graph type display).
+The Budget Tracker application allows consumers to set budget categories and amounts, and then track monthly spending against this goal.
+There will be functionality to allow the user to enter purchases at stores as they are made.
+Users can mark items for follow up and/or as tax-related/deductible.
+Reports will show spending against goals.

 ## Features